scroll-tech/scroll/.github/pull_request_template.md

 ### Purpose or design rationale of this PR

-*Describe your change.
-Make sure to answer these three questions: What does this PR do?
+This PR updates the version information in the common/version/version.go file.
+Specifically, it increments the patch version by 1 to reflect a new release.

 Why does it do it?
+Keeping track of version changes is essential for maintaining consistency and ensuring that consumers of our software can identify the latest release.
+By updating the version, we signal that there have been changes or improvements in the codebase.

-How does it do it?*
+How does it do it?
+The PR parses the existing version from the version.go file.
+It increments the patch version by 1.
+The updated version is then written back to the same file.

 ### PR title